netdata/netdata/daemon/README.md

 valgrind $(which netdata) -D
 ```

-netdata will start and it will be a lot slower.
+Netdata will start and it will be a lot slower.
 Now reproduce the crash and `valgrind` will dump on your console the stack trace.
 Open a new github issue and post the output.

 [![analytics](https://www.google-analytics.com/collect?v=1&aip=1&t=pageview&_s=1&ds=github&dr=https%3A%2F%2Fgithub.com%2Fnetdata%2Fnetdata&dl=https%3A%2F%2Fmy-netdata.io%2Fgithub%2Fdaemon%2FREADME&_u=MAC~&cid=5792dfd7-8dc4-476b-af31-da2fdb9f93d2&tid=UA-64295674-3)]()